-Cumbernauld Living Landscape is working with North Lanarkshire Council to restore raised peat bogs at some of the town’s key greenspaces.
+Cumbernauld Living Landscape has worked with North Lanarkshire Council to restore raised peat bogs at some of the town’s key greenspaces.

 There is around 3724 ha of lowland raised and intermediate bog across North Lanarkshire, representing 10% of Scotland’s coverage.
 Six sites in the region have SSSI (Site of Special Scientific Interest) status.
 North Lanarkshire Council’s Lowland Raised Bog Peatland Action Plan aims to restore and enhance the region’s peat bogs in order to boost biodiversity and tackle the climate crisis.

-Restoration work will centre around helping the bog retain water, allowing native peatland species to recover or recolonise and enabling the bogs to become a carbon store once again.
+Restoration has centred around helping the bog to retain water, allowing native peatland species to recover or recolonise, and enabling the bogs to become a carbon store once again.
 This is achieved by removing young trees and plants that would otherwise dry out this rare habitat.
-To re-wet the bog small dams or bunds will be installed to reduce the volume of water leaving the bog.
+To re-wet the bog, small dams or bunds will be installed to reduce the volume of water leaving the bog.